 April 1st 2020 ・ 10 min reading

-On 8 March, International Women’s Day, iconic global banana brand Chiquita is highlighting its commitment to meeting the challenge of equality for women in the banana farms of Latin America.
+On 8 March, International Women’s Day, iconic global banana brand Chiquita is highlighting its commitment to meeting the challenges of gender equality in the banana farms of Latin America.

-On the plantations, a traditionally male-dominated, highly physical line of work in remote locations, women can be particularly vulnerable to violence, discrimination and intimidation.
-Chiquita has embraced the important challenge of promoting women’s rights and has developed guidelines, codes of conduct and tools to ensure incidents are eliminated as far as possible and that zero tolerance is shown to such acts.
+Banana plantations can be not only remote but also traditionally male-dominated, and involve a highly physical line of work, which can make women vulnerable to violence, discrimination and intimidation.
+Chiquita has embraced the important challenge of promoting women’s rights and women’s empowerment, and has developed guidelines, codes of conduct and tools to ensure incidents are eliminated as far as possible and that zero tolerance is shown to such acts.

 A 2001 IUF-Colsiba-Chiquita agreement on workers’ rights was strengthened in 2013 to specifically protect women’s rights, particularly their employment opportunities.
 The agreement annex provides an effective additional safeguard to Chiquita’s Collective Labor Agreement in Panama, Costa Rica, Honduras and now Guatemala, where it is currently being implemented.